 Lower Back Pain From Sports?
 Need Help Dealing With Sports Injuries?
 Come To Sports Injury Rehabilitation Clinic

 Whether you are a weekend athlete or an elite performer, osteopathy has a lot to offer you.
 As osteopaths we are trained to look at both the injury and the body as a whole, particularly its biomechanics and the strains placed upon it.
-Rather than solely treating the presenting injury, we look at the reason why it occurred there helping to prevent injuries from recurring. —- We have sport injury clinics in Cardiff and Penarth, that opens Mondays – Saturdays, please call ☏ 02920708350 to arrange for your appointment or leave us a message if it’s after office hours.
+Rather than solely treating the presenting injury, we look at the reason why it occurred there helping to prevent injuries from recurring. —- We have a sport injury clinic in Penarth, that opens Mondays – Fridays, please call ☏ 02920708350 to arrange for your appointment or leave us a message if it’s after office hours.

 “We Listen, Ask, Examine, Investigate, Treat And Advise On What Is Best For You.”